inmanta/inmanta-core/docs/language.rst

 For more complex operations, python plugins can be used.
 Plugins are exposed in the Inmanta language as function calls, such as the template function call.
 A template accepts parameters and returns a value that it computed out of the variables.
 Each module that is included can also provide plug-ins.
 These plug-ins are accessible within the namespace of the module.
-The :ref:`module-plugins` section of the module guid provides more details about how to write a plugin.
+The :ref:`module-plugins` section of the module guide provides more details about how to write a plugin.